Geometry-aided Vision-based Localization of Future Mars Helicopters in Challenging Illumination Conditions: METHODOLOGY

 \subsection{Generating a training set with MARTIAN}

-We generated a training image dataset comprising 17 orthographic gray-scale maps rendered from combinations of Sun azimuth ($0^{\circ}-360^{\circ}, 45^{\circ} steps$) and elevation $(30^{\circ}, 60^{\circ}, 90^{\circ}$), one corresponding orthographic depth map, and 4500 nadir-pointing aerial observations at fixed Sun angles AZ=180$^{\circ}$ and EL=40$^{\circ}$ along with their corresponding depth images.
-The query observations were randomly sampled from the HiRISE Jezero Crater's DTM with uniform distribution in the (x,y) coordinates in the world frame and within altitude range [$64, 200$] m.
-The query camera intrinsics are given by a pinhole camera model characterized by a sensor width of 80 mm, a focal length of 32 mm, 0 lens shifts along the image width and height axes, and a unitary pixel aspect ratio.
-Camera extrinsics, along with altitude data, were stored for each observation and used as ground truth.
-Further details are reported in Table \ref{tab:dataset_params}.
+We generated a training image dataset with 17 orthographic grayscale maps rendered with sun azimuth spanning $0^{\circ}$-$360^{\circ}$ and elevations of $30^{\circ}$, $60^{\circ}$, $90^{\circ}$.
+Lower elevations down to $5^{\circ}$ are reserved for out-of-distribution evaluation in Sec. \ref{sec:mbl_eval}.
+We also generated one corresponding orthographic depth map and 4500 nadir aerial observations at fixed sun AZ=180$^{\circ}$, EL=40$^{\circ}$ with depth images.
+The query observations were randomly sampled from the HiRISE Jezero crater DTM in the 64-200 m altitude range, covering MSH nominal operations.
+The 64 m minimum reflects MARTIAN's resolution limit, which matches the HiRISE texture.

-Training examples for Geo-LoFTR are created by forming triplets ($I_A$, $I_B$, $I_C$) out of query observations and map windows crops (gray-scale and depth images) for multiple combinations of Sun azimuth and elevation angles' offsets between queries and the source maps.
-For a given combination of query and map lighting, each query observation is paired with map windows with at least 25\% area overlap on the terrain.
-Therefore, the set of triplets is formed by different combination of image $I_A$ with the mop window tuple ($I_B$, $I_C$).
-The map window sizes are carefully chosen to introduce an appropriate level of scale variance within the altitude range of the observations, ensuring a balance between model generalization and training efficiency.
-Geo-LoFTR has been fine-tuned from the original LoFTR pre-trained model on a total of 150K generated triplets.
-An independent validation set of 3400 triplets has been used to regularly assess the model performance during training and prevent over-fitting.
+Geo-LoFTR training uses triples ($I_A$, $I_B$, $I_C$) comprising a query ($I_A$), and co-located grayscale ($I_B$) and depth ($I_C$) map windows crops at multiple solar angle offsets between queries and source maps.
+For each offset, each query is paired with multiple map windows with at least 25\% overlap with the query footprint.
+Window sizes are chosen to induce an appropriate scale variation across the altitude range while balancing generalization and training efficiency.
+Geo-LoFTR is fine-tuned from the original LoFTR pre-trained model on 150K generated triplets.
+A validation set of 3400 triplets monitors performance and prevents overfitting.